klieret/wandb-offline-sync-hook/README.md

 [![Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)
 [![PR welcome](https://img.shields.io/badge/PR-Welcome-%23FF8300.svg)](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project)

-## 🤔 Do I need this?
+## 🤔 What is this?

 Do you

 - ✅ Use [`wandb`/Weights & Biases](https://wandb.ai/) to record your machine learning trials?
-- ✅ Run your ML experiments on a compute node without internet access?
+- ✅ Run your ML experiments on a compute node without internet access (for example, using a batch system)?

-Then yes, this can be useful.
+Then this package can be useful.

+### What you might have been doing so far

 You probably have been using `export WANDB_MODE="offline"` and then ran something like

 ```bash
 for d in $(ls -t -d */);do cd $d; wandb sync --sync-all; cd ..; done
 ```

-to sync all runs from the head node (with internet access) after they have terminated.
+on the result directory to sync all runs from your head node (with internet access) every now and then.
 However, obviously this is not very satisfying as it doesn't update live.
 Sure, you could throw this in a `while True` loop, but if you have a lot of trials in your directory, this will take a while and it's just not very elegant.